 - Digital flashcards with spaced repetition

-There’s not a whole lot here to justify upgrading, although the digital flashcards are extremely helpful when studying on mobile devices.
+There’s not a whole lot here to justify upgrading to one of UWorld Roger’s premium courses.
 If some kind of livestream or personal tutoring option were included with Elite-Unlimited, I would recommend you enroll in it; however, it’s a better idea to stick with the Premier package at this time.

 UWorld Roger CPA Review Details